Why Methuselah Lived The Longest!

 As long as Methuselah lived, as long as there was a chance for repentance,

-and God prolonged his life till it exceeded the length of Adam's, but no one repented!
+and God prolonged his life till it exceeded the length of Adam's,

 Yet, till he saw the death of his son,